Fat – A Friend Of Mine?

 The dietary guidelines since the 1960s are shifting from high carbohydrate, low-fat recommendations to current recommendations for lower carbohydrates and more healthy fats.
 Based on the flawed research (concerning fat and cholesterol) of Ancel Keys, MD., in the 1950s, conventional medicine long believed that fat, especially saturated fat, was responsible for heart disease and obesity, and saturated fat should be limited to 10% of daily calories.
 Carbohydrates were claimed to be better for the body and should be 60% of daily calories.

 Eight Doctors give their perspective and research on the topic of Cholesterol and Saturated Fat and the role they play in human nutrition.
 They explain how the common perspective is flawed and is not based on good science.
-Present day science shows that not only are cholesterol and saturated fat not bad for human health but they are actually beneficial.
+Present-day science shows that not only are cholesterol and saturated fat not bad for human health but they are actually beneficial.

-In 1954 there was a live debate on the American TV where one of the panelists was scientist David Kritchevsky who at that time claimed that dairy and animal fat was the cause of heart and cardiovascular diseases and that all butter, lard, beef and eggs should be replaced with margarine, corn oil, chicken and cereals.
-One of the panellists were cardiologist Dudley White who had a different point of view and had shown in clinical studies that actually it’s the vegetable oils that might cause heart diseases, but that didn’t matter in the end of the panel show.
-The food industry, as well as pharmaceutical industry, saw a huge potential.
+In 1954 there was a live debate on the American TV where one of the panellists was scientist David Kritchevsky who at that time claimed that dairy and animal fat was the cause of heart and cardiovascular diseases and that all butter, lard, beef and eggs should be replaced with margarine, corn oil, chicken and cereals.
+One of the panellists was cardiologist Dudley White who had a different point of view and had shown in clinical studies that actually it’s the vegetable oils that might cause heart diseases, but that didn’t matter at the end of the panel show.
+The food industry, as well as the pharmaceutical industry, saw a huge potential.
 Later in the years, even Kritchevsky changed his opinion and today we know that there is no evidence between butter and cardiovascular disease.

 The major problems began when people around the world started to follow these hastily assembled guidelines based on partial truth (lumping all fats together saying it’s bad).
 Obesity, heart disease and neurological problems became an epidemic.
 That was also a beginning for an era when grains and carbohydrates became readily available and sugary cereals and other processed food businesses started to flourish.